Understanding the Cost of Consumption: Key Metrics Every Restaurant Should Monitor

 1. Food Cost Percentage

-2. Labor Cost Percentage
+2. Labour Cost Percentage

 3. Overhead Costs